-Returning for its second residency at Bravo!
-Vail, The Academy of St Martin in the Fields is one of the world’s premier chamber orchestras, renowned for its fresh, brilliant interpretations of the world’s most-loved classical music.
+The Academy of St Martin in the Fields is one of the world’s premier chamber orchestras, renowned for its fresh, brilliant interpretations of the world’s most-loved classical music.

 Today they are led artistically by Music Director, virtuoso violinist Joshua Bell, retaining the collegiate spirit and flexibility of the original small, conductor-less ensemble which has become an Academy hallmark.

 Bravo!
 Vail orchestral concerts take place at Gerald R. Ford Amphitheater (GRFA) located at 530 S. Frontage Rd E Vail, CO 81657

 What time do performances begin?

 Concerts generally start promptly at 6pm (except for movie screenings which start at 7:30 or 8pm).
 The GRFA lobby opens 90 minutes prior to performances and gates open 60 minutes prior to performances.
 Please be sure to give yourself plenty of time to park and get into the venue; latecomers will be admitted at an appropriate interval, escorted by volunteers from the Bravo!
 Vail Guild.

 Concerts generally last under two hours.
 Please check performance pages beginning in April for specific running times.